-Migrator for Notes to Exchange includes an SSDM Statistics Collection Wizard that can be configured to gather migration statistics written by the SSDM, and load the data into the SQL database, so you can track the progress of a migration project.
+Migrator for Notes to Exchange includes an SSDM Statistics Collection Wizard that can be configured to gather migration statistics written by the SSDM and load the data into the SQL database so you can track the progress of a migration project.
 Each time a user runs the Self-Service Desktop Migrator, the program writes its run statistics to a specified directory.
-The wizard gathers those statistics and adds them to the SQL Server database, so they will appear in the Project View screen of Notes Migration Manager.
+The wizard gathers the statistics and adds them to the SQL Server database so they appear in the Project View screen of Notes Migration Manager.

-For information and instructions to configure the SSDM Statistics Collection Wizard, see chapter 11 of the Migrator for Notes to Exchange Administration Guide.
+For instructions to configure the SSDM Statistics Collection Wizard, see chapter 11 of the Migrator for Notes to Exchange Administration Guide.